mageplaza/magento-2-security/README.md

   * You can fill multiple emails separated with commas ``,``
 * In the **Maximum number of failed login attempts** field:
   * Enter an allowable number of failed logins.
+  * Default number of maximum failed login attempts is ``5`` when you enable Security module.
   * If you leave it blank or enter 0, after a failed login happens, an email will be sent.
 * In the **Allowed Duration** field:
   * Enter the number of minute(s) which presents the length of a session.
 During this session, If the **Maximum number of failed login attempts** is reached, warning emails will be sent.
+  * Default number of allowed duration is ``10`` minutes when you enable Security module.
   * If you leave the field blank or enter 0, no warning emails will be sent even if the maximum number of acceptable logins is reached.
 * In the **Email Template** field:
   * Choose the template for the warning email.